Mentorship FAQ

 • Pass the HERS Modeler Practical Evaluation

-• Successfully complete a minimum of two additional probationary rating models under the supervision of a Rating Quality Assurance Provider for each RESNET Accredited Software Tool they use.
+• Successfully complete a minimum of two additional probationary models under the supervision of a Rating Quality Assurance Provider for each RESNET Accredited Software Tool they use.

 Additional information about becoming a HERS Modeler can be found here.